 #5 — Understand why you want to achieve these goals — clarify your values

-It may not always be explicitly stated, but a hero in a movie will always have an internal motivation or reason why they are pursuing a goal, otherwise it wouldn’t be worth them overcoming all of the obstacles that they face to achieve the goal at the end of the movie.
+It may not always be explicitly stated, but a hero in a movie will still have an internal motivation or reason for pursuing a goal.
+Otherwise, it wouldn’t be worth them overcoming all of the obstacles they face to achieve the goal at the movie’s end.

 Two people may want to buy a house or run a marathon, but their reasons for doing so could be completely different.
-One home-buyer may want security and a place to call home, whereas the other person is wanting to make their parents and family proud of them (to gain love, approval or acceptance).
-One marathon runner may decide to enter the race to become healthier and lose weight, whereas another may do it to spend more time with their friend or partner that loves running (for greater connection or intimacy).
+For example, one home buyer may want security and a place to call home, whereas the other person wants to make their parents and family proud of them (to gain love, approval or acceptance).
+Likewise, one marathon runner may decide to enter the race to become healthier and lose weight.
+In contrast, another may do it to spend more time with their friend or partner that loves running (for greater connection or intimacy).

-Values, unlike goals, can never be ticked off the list, but are guiding principles that can either be followed or not from moment to moment or day to day.
-If honesty is an important value to you, you can be honest whenever you tell the truth, and dishonest whenever you lie.
-By living in an honest way, you will be feeling more fulfilled, and by being dishonest you will likely feel dissatisfied or guilty.
-Firstly clarify which values are most important to you, and then set short, medium and long-term goals that are consistent with the guiding principles that you choose.
+Values, unlike goals, can never be ticked off the list but are guiding principles that can either be followed or not from moment to moment.
+For example, if honesty is an essential value to you, you can be honest whenever you tell the truth and dishonest whenever you lie.
+By living honestly, you will be feeling more fulfilled, and by being dishonest, you will likely feel dissatisfied or guilty.
+So firstly, clarify which values are most important to you, and then set short, medium and long-term goals that are consistent with the guiding principles you choose.

 “To be truly rich, regardless of his fortune or lack of it, a man must live by his own values.
 If those values are not personally meaningful, then no amount of money gained can hide the emptiness of life without them.” — John Paul Getty